 - Frequency-Based: Fry’s list is organized by frequency, with the most common words first.
 This means children who learn these words early can read and understand a large portion of any text.

-- Focus on Recognition, not Phonetics: Sight words are not phonetic—young readers cannot sound them out.
+- Recognition, not Phonetics: Sight words are not entirely phonetic—young readers cannot sound them out.
 This is why teachers educate children early on to recognize them.

 - Graded Learning: Fry Sight Words are divided into groups of 100, splitting into lists of 50, for 10 groups.
 These are taught from kindergarten through fifth grade, with the hope children would know the first 100 words by the end of first grade, the second 100 words by the end of second grade, and so on.